Write the Code – Build the Software

 The Raspberry Pi Foundation

 Their website has a whole range of lessons and projects to try out.
 Obviously designed to be used on the Raspberry Pi itself but they don’t have to be.
 And the computers are available from £5 for the PiZero to the ‘standard’ Pi4 at £35.
+Plus there is the now very affordable Pico development board at £4.
 The release of the desktop Pi 400 in 2020 for under £100 now truly enables access to a desktop computer for almost anyone.
 Only a TV is needed for a screen.

 The Microbit is a programmable board unlike the Raspberry Pi which is a full blown computer.
 The Microbit has two buttons, a microphone, 25 LEDs, breakout pins, Bluetooth, touch sensor, speaker, compass and accelerometer the Microbit is packed with things to develop projects with.
 A Raspberry Pi could be used to program the Microbit or any other computer.
 It is also possible to program the Microbit with a mobile phone.
 The Microbits can be bought for £15 or if you have a library card the Cornwall Libraries loan them out for free.